jack-y-wang/slack-backend/api.md

 # API Reference

 This API is modeled after Slack, which is a communication platform for organizations.
-This application implements Workspapces, Users, Channels, Threads, and Direct Messaging.
+This application implements Workspapces, Users, Channels, Threads, Direct Messaging, and Images.

 - **Workspaces**: A workspace is where on organization and its members be organized on and is made up of channels.
 - **Channels**: Channels are where team members can communicate collective and work together.
 Team members can communicate on a channel by posting a message and having a discussion via a Thread.
+Messages in a channel can also have an image attatched to it which is uploaded to an AWS S3 bucket.
 - **Direct Messaging**: DMs are a way to have a conversation outside of a channel in a workspace in a 1-on-1 scenario or as a group.

 # Users